 - 12-volt electrical wires

-An old RVs may have a pump that you need to replace.
+An old RV may have a pump that you need to replace.
 The new pump sits right where the old pump was placed and hooks up to the waterline with fittings or a wire nut.
-Choose your fittings based on what your existing system has to make replacing an old pump as easy as possible.
+To make replacing an old pump as easy as possible, choose your fittings based on what is equipped in your current system.